gabehug/slateFiles/README.md

 ## 5. Build Updates

 This folder holds the Original Build Files before brand updates were made and the files with the new brand updates/style updates applied.

 The changes are largely to update brand colors being used for all portals/events/forms using the Default Branding (which is what the build files are used for) but also include a new header with dropdowns to better match the website_headernav content block being used for other portals.

+The build-header.css is a new file that holds teh styling for the new header for everything using default branding.
+You cant connect the brand.css consolidated stylesheet because there are far too many conflicting styles and things that just dont work because of the setup of Slate.

 ---